DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 The demonstration follows four stages:

 1. **Arming** - The presenter performs the correct gesture sequence and demonstrates an incorrect sequence failing to arm the device.

 2. **Vibration Immunity** - The luggage is tapped or shaken to simulate ordinary train movement while the system remains silent.

 3. **Simulated Theft** - The luggage is slowly dragged, causing the system to detect suspicious movement and send a silent BLE pre-alert.

 4. **Escalation** - If the verification window expires without owner confirmation, the audible alarm and local warning indication are activated.

-This sequence demonstrates the core security concept of BagBee: **detect first, notify silently, verify, and escalate only when necessary.**
+This sequence demonstrates the core security concept of BagBee:

+**Detect → Notify → Verify → Escalate**

 ---